Organisation and Employees

 The Education Affairs Committees are advisory bodies for the dean in the academic issues he/she is in charge of.
 The Committee deals with academic issues such as treatment of study plans, review of course descriptions (objectives, topics, literature, pedagogical models and forms of assessment), assessment of the areas and levels of expertise of lecturers, counsellors and external examiners, study progress requirements, admission rules, assessment of partners and approval of in-house courses, studies and programmes to be approved with credits.

-The Appeals Board deals with appeals and complaints on specific decisions, and may on mandate from the Board process other complaints put forward by candidates.
+The Appeals Board deals with appeals and complaints on specific decisions and may on mandate from the Board process other complaints put forward by candidates.
 The Appeals Board has five members with personal deputies.
-The chair and deputy hair shall satisfy the statutory requirements for Appeals Court judges.
-The char and deputy chair shall not be employed by the institution.
+The chair and deputy chair shall satisfy the statutory requirements for Appeals Court judges.
+The chair and deputy chair shall not be employed by the institution.
 Two of the members must be students.

 In BI’s strategy 2025 operating excellence is emphasized as one of three strategic priorities.
-Several of BI’s big digitalization initiatives, such as BICX, Discover and GDPR have a great impact on work processes and organizational structures.
+Several of BI’s big digitalisation initiatives, such as BICX, Discover and Wiseflow have a great impact on work processes and organisational structures.

-In 2019 this, among other things, resulted in a reorganization of the division for full-time programmes.
-Also, the division for executive programmes and sales and marketing activities were organized in separate units, and a joint customer management system was established across market segments and marketing channels.
-Digitalization also requires new knowledge and new skills among BI’s employees, and in 2019 the school started to develop more systematic internal training and competence development programmes, partly as e-learning programmes.
+In 2020 this led to a merger, among other things, of the admission functions of the three business divisions Full-time programmes, Executive and Corporate into one joint admissions office.
+Digitalization also requires new knowledge and new skills among BI’s employees, and in 2020 the school continued the development of more systematic internal training and competence development programmes, partly as e-learning programmes.

 It has been decided to establish a new unit for Governance, Risk and Compliance in order to pool resources and work in a coordinated and systematic way in this area.
 In the same way, the OU (Organization Development) and HR Department was reorganized to strengthen management and project support.

-BI shall facilitate an inspiring working environment that promotes individual wellbeing, health, learning and development.
-The environment shall be characterized by diversity, equality, care and respectful and open communication.
+BI aims to facilitate an inspiring working environment that promotes individual wellbeing, health, learning and development.
+The environment should be characterized by diversity, equality, care and respectful and open communication.
+BI has zero tolerance for any form of misuse of authority.

-BI’s primary occupational health risk consist of factors related to stress and interaction, as well as musculoskeletal ailments.
-A psychosocial counselling service for all employees has contributed to preventing sick leave and conflicts, improved conflict management and better stress mastering.
+BI’s primary occupational health hazard consist of factors related to stress and interaction, as well as musculoskeletal ailments, which have been much focused on in connection with the use of home office due to the pandemic.
+A psychosocial counselling service for all employees has contributed to preventing sick leave and conflicts, improved conflict management and led to better stress mastering.
 The psychosocial counselling, combined with good cooperation with the occupational health service, has contributed to employees returning to work more quickly after illness.
-The total sick leave at BI rose marginally from 2.7 per cent in 2018 to 2.8 per cent in 2019.
+The total sick leave at BI declined from 2.8 per cent in 2019 to 2.6 per cent in 2020.